 We performed a comparison between Amazon AWS and Google Compute Engine based on real PeerSpot user reviews.

-Find out in this report how the two Infrastructure as a Service Clouds (IaaS) solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The best features are flexibility and cost."
+Find out in this report how the two Infrastructure as a Service Clouds (IaaS) solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The whole solution is well designed and AWS has decent documentation, which is not to be taken for granted.
+I've also found that AWS is easy to use."

 "The solution helps to direct SSH into the machine at the click of a button.
 It also helps to deploy container images right from the UI.
 There is no need to manage the containers on the machine.
 I also like the tool’s Spot provision model."